-Smoke-free tobacco, chewing and dipping tobacco, might appear psychologically less harmful than smoking, but it runs parallel to smoking in the race to human damage health.
-In fact, three to four times extra nicotine is consumed in chewing tobacco compared to smoking.
-8 to 10 dips of tobacco are equivalent to smoking 30-40 cigarettes.
-It almost equals 5 packs of cigarettes at once.
+Smoke-free tobacco, chewing and dipping tobacco, might appear psychologically less harmful than smoking, but it runs parallel to smoking in the race to prevent human damage to health.
+Three to four times extra nicotine is consumed in chewing tobacco compared to smoking.
+8 to 10 dips of tobacco are equivalent to 30-40 cigarettes.
+It almost equals five packs of cigarettes at once.
 Here’s how smokeless tobacco induces cancer –

 - Smokeless tobacco products are meant to be kept inside one’s cheek or amidst the cheek and gum.
-It exposes its consumer to as many as 28 different types of cancers due to the presence of over 30 carcinogens in the smokeless form.
-Hence, the tobacco that many chews regularly can actually bite on their future by nurturing mouth cancer, esophagus cancer, and other cancers such as the ones related to the pancreas.
+It exposes its consumer to as many as 28 types of cancers due to the presence of over 30 carcinogens in the smokeless form.
+Hence, the tobacco that many chew regularly can aite their future by nurturing mouth cancer, esophagus cancer, and other cancers such as the ones related to the pancreas.

 - Regular smokeless tobacco users are exposed to a 75% chance of developing a health condition called Leukoplakia, an initial oral cancer indicator.
 In this scenario, one might witness white patches on their cheeks, gums, or tongue.

-Despite all the irreversible health consequences and awareness, the demand for tobacco doesn’t seem to take a considerable hit if we consider the overall picture:
+Despite all the irreversible health consequences and awareness, the demand for tobacco doesn’t seem to take a big hit if we consider the overall picture:

-- Smokeless tobacco is a proven cause of oral cancer, still hasn’t been capped from the markets, given its enormous demand.
+- Smokeless tobacco, a proven cause of oral cancer, still hasn’t been capped from the markets, given its enormous demand.
 The number of smokeless tobacco users stands at 10 million in only the US; 3 million are below a mere 21.

-- Approximately eighty thousand to one lakh children smoke every day, half of whom reside in Asia.
+- Approximately eighty thousand to one lakh children smoke daily, half of whom reside in Asia.
 More than 50% of these children who expose themselves to this new trend eventually witness it becoming a habit that goes on for an average of 15 to 20 years.

 Quitting & Protecting Yourself